xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

                      directory on the stateless and statelite nodes after the postscripts are run.
 Default is no.

+   cleanupdiskfullxcatpost:  (yes/1 or no/0).
+Set to 'yes' or '1' to clean up the /xcatpost
+                     directory on the diskfull nodes after the postscripts are run with no errors.
+Default is no.

    db2installloc:  The location which the service nodes should mount for
                    the db2 code to install.
 Format is hostname:/path.
 If hostname is omitted, it defaults to the management node.
 Default is /mntdb2.